massimobernava/proteo/index.md

 # Proteo

-Proteo framework is designed to develop serious games with the use of deep learning, it work as a general purpose glue, and wraps together several commonly used libraries, including:
+Proteo framework is designed to develop **Serious Games** with **Deep Learning** support, it work as a general purpose glue, and wraps together several commonly used libraries, including:

 - Lua for script
 - SDL for graphics and audio